KlaraGajaszek/CodersCard/content/portfolio/index-1.md

       <!--StartFragment-->

       Project relies on Netlify CMS that allows developers to create their portfolio in minutes.
 After filling in your information via CMS you can host a portfolio website for yourself in minutes.
-Fun fact, this website was created with CodersCard! 🎉

       <!--EndFragment-->